errolcostabir/creativeCapsuletechyon-codeCrunch/README.md

 [a Heroku Link](https://code-crunch.herokuapp.com/) <br/>

 Tech Stack used: <br/>
-For Tasks 1-6 Tech Stack used is Node JS and Express JS
+For Tasks 1-8 Tech Stack used is Node JS and Express JS
 <br/>
 <br/>
 ## Note/Comments:
 <br/>
+Task 1-6 is present in index.js file in routes folder.
+Task 7-8 is present in weather.js file in routes folder.
-Task 1-6 is implemented in Node JS and Express JS and hence one Github repository is made for tasks 1-6.
+Task 1-8 is implemented in Node JS and Express JS and hence one Github repository is made for tasks 1-8.
 Remaining Tasks are being implemented by my team mates in a separate language.
-Hence a separate link for the hosted url is also shared for tasks 1-6.
+Hence a separate link for the heroku url is also shared for tasks 1-8.
 <br/>
 <br/>